 As a practice originating in the 17th century, the art trade is all the more relevant in today’s globalised world, as thousands of cultural goods circulate inside and outside the borders of numerous countries.
 Italy, the proud host of the largest number of UNESCO World Heritage Sites, also has an enormous amount of antiquities including sculptures, paintings, art and design objects that have been preserved from past eras.
 In order to export culture goods from Italy, sellers must follow certain procedures to ensure that they leave the country in compliance with the law.
+This pertains to furniture and artworks produced more than 50 years ago, but also to contemporary artworks, and in some cases, contemporary pieces of furniture, if they are high-value limited editions.
 Let's see together what the current regulations are.

 From a certain point of view, art can be compared to other goods since it is traded, exchanged and shipped.
 But there is one key characteristic that distinguishes it: its cultural value.
 This aspect is very important for the Italian State, which is committed to keeping track of and evaluating all movements of artworks in and out of the country, in order to prevent the export of those pieces which are of exceptional interest for their cultural heritage.
 In recent years, the Ministry of Cultural Heritage and Tourism has been trying to promote the international circulation of cultural goods in order to relaunch the art market in Italy and has decided to approve a new reform (Ministerial Decree no. 246 of 17 May 2018).
-Let's dig deeper into some of the fundamental points introduced by the reform regarding a definitive export of an artwork that is in Italy.
-Here are all the new developments: The “time threshold” beyond which the export authorisation of the goods is required (also known as the certificate of free movement) has increased from 50 to 70 years.
-In other words, if the work, privately owned by an author who is no longer living, is less than 70 years old, it cannot be blocked for export.
-Introduction of the "minimum threshold of value" of 13,500 euros, below which the cultural good can freely leave Italy and the owner is not required to apply for authorisation.
+Specific pieces, including but not limited to, artworks that are more than 70 years old, and whose value is above 13,500 euros, will still need to be presented to the Belle Arti office, and obtaining the formal licence might then take up to a couple of months.
+But for some other pieces, the process will now be faster, and require less steps.
+Let's dig deeper into some of the fundamental points introduced by the reform regarding the export of such commodities.

 The introduction of the new Italian rules has made it easier and faster to export works of art.
 Convelio organizes many shipments of objects that leave the Italian territory, and it is essential for our team to stay up to date in order to better coordinate with the sellers and all those who have to request and manage these procedures.